 Each state has its own grants and scholarships available.
-We recommend you search your state’s official website to find more information.
+We recommend you search your state’s official website to find the best information available to you.

-A private student loan will cover the cost of mechanic school.
-Popular student loan programs include the Sallie Mae Career Training Smart Option Loan and the William D. Ford Federal Direct Loan Program because of their lower-than-average interest rates.
-These and other types of student loans must be repaid starting about 6 months after graduation.
+A private student loan can cover the cost of mechanic school.
+Popular student loan programs include the Sallie Mae Career Training Smart Option Loan and the William D. Ford Federal Direct Loan Program.
+Both of these loans collect lower-than-average interest rates, but keep in mind, these and other loans must be repaid starting at around 6 months after graduation.

 Merit scholarships are not just for mechanic training and are awarded based on standards set by each individual scholarship committee.
-These standards usually include top grades, community activity, and an obvious passion for your education.
+These standards usually include top grades, community activity, and a noticeable passion for your education.

-AmericanMuscle Automotive Scholarship: Four scholarships for $2,000 each will be awarded to students pursuing an automotive-themed major.
+AmericanMuscle Automotive Scholarship: Four scholarships of $2,000 each will be awarded to students pursuing an automotive-themed major.